edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 1. Select **Index Patterns**, then **Create Index Pattern**.
 This will allow us to add our index for Kibana to use as a data source.

 1. You should be able to see your Index name `awswaf`.
 Enter it in **Index pattern** and proceed via **Next Step**.

+1. In **Step 2 of 2: Configure Settings**, use the drop down menu to select **timestamp** (result of template transform from epoch to datetime).
+Finish the proces by selecting **Create Index Pattern**.
 If successful, you should be able to see the fields mapping and the respective data types.

 1. To view the logs, select the **Discover** tab in the left hand menu